cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 Continually raising the timeout only beleaguers the point.
 As you approach infinity your confidence does continue to rise on the chances you could prove the desired state will be reached, but you can never prove it will.
 Instead you could theoretically be waiting for the heat death of the universe for a condition to come that is only a moment away from happening.
 There is no way to prove or disprove that it *may* conditionally happen.

-You, the test writer must know ahead of time what your application is programmed to do - or have an 100% confidence the state of a mutable object (like the DOM) has stabilized in order to write accurate conditional tests.
+You, the test writer must know ahead of time what your application is programmed to do - or have 100% confidence that the state of a mutable object (like the DOM) has stabilized in order to write accurate conditional tests.